rohra-mehak/ScienceSync/README.md

 Logs can be used to identify any problem encountered.
 They provide the exact line, method and file where some exception or error occured.

+Wait for the process to finish executing and for the results interface to load.

 ### After finishing up the process -> Click on All Data to view an itemised list of all extracted articles
 ![Initial Results Screen](https://github.com/rohra-mehak/ScienceSync/blob/master/static/media/all_data_view.png?raw=true)